 • Upper-middle class to upper class Indian nationals

 What to look for in an International school?

-To conclude, the first decision for you to make is if you are after an International school or an International education, not everyone needs both.
+To conclude, the first decision for you to make is whether you are interested in an International school or an International education, not everyone needs both.
 Based on that, evaluate which school is right for your child.
-I suggest a personal visit to your shortlisted schools is a must to witness their internationalism, don’t just take the school’s word for it!
+I suggest a personal visit to your shortlisted schools is a must to witness their internationalism along with feedback from existing parents of the school and senior children.